 One Born Every Minute

-The latest series of popular documentary One Born Every Minute, filmed at Southmead Hospital Bristol, started on Monday, February 24 at 9pm.
+The latest series of popular documentary One Born Every Minute, filmed at Southmead Hospital Bristol, starts on Wednesday, June 11 at 9pm.

 Filming of the Channel 4 programme, which captures births on camera, was carried out at the West Country’s busiest maternity unit last autumn.